mhinkie/ShorDiscreteLog/README.md

 Note that in this version the algorithm uses multiplication gates directly (not by using exponentiation gates).
 This means that not the implementation of the modular exponentiation gate can be manually supplied but instead the implementation of the modular multiplication gate as `mod_mul_constructor`.

-#### Requirements
-Qiskit, Numpy for the implementations.
-Sympy and Pytest for the tests.